Ankitraj-17/LedgerAudit/README.md

-# LedgerAudit // Financial Forensic Dashboard
+# LedgerAudit // Financial Audit Dashboard

 **LedgerAudit** is a certified financial Audit dashboard built to investigate, track, and audit high-risk ledger transactions.
 It provides a secure, intuitive, and highly responsive Single Page Application (SPA) designed for financial analysts and auditors to seamlessly sort risks, track money movement, and assign investigatory tasks.